 Putting some plant pots/garden furniture near the outside of the cat flap may help your cat as she comes out to take a look.
 It gives her some protection.
 Occasionally, however, these may be sprayed on by the neighbourhood bully and thus may increase stress for your cat.
 If you think the bully is spraying on the wall near your own cat’s flap, or on the door to the garden, then clean up thoroughly by scrubbing with biological washing liquid followed by surgical spirit.

 “It may also help to make a series of cat latrines round the edge of the garden,’ says Jon Bowen.
 “Dig a two foot deep hole, fill with one third gravel and then top up that last third with soft playground sand.
 You can flush away urine but you will have to pick up poo regularly.”
 Put your own cat’s poo there first to establish whose territory it is.
-The Cat (Anonymous, 2013), Cats Protection’s magazine, suggests a motion-activated deterrent like the Scarecrow or using a water pistol on intruding cats while you yourself are hidden, so that the intruding cat will avoid the garden rather than just avoid you.
+The Cat (Anonymous, 2013), Cats Protection’s magazine, suggests a motion-activated water sprinkler or using a water pistol on intruding cats while you yourself are hidden, so that the intruding cat will avoid the garden rather than just avoid you.

 Cats that are frightened by neighbouring cats must have a litter tray indoors so that they do not have to go through enemy territory to eliminate.